taylorletsoaka/MemoryManagement/README.md

 ## 2 Background

 Every process has its own virtual address space.
 Parts of this space are mapped to physical memory locations through address translation, which is managed by the memory management unit and the kernel.
-You have seen first-hand in homework 0 that the address space is divided into several parts, primarily the stack, heap, and segments for code and static data.
+The address space is divided into several parts, primarily the stack, heap, and segments for code and static data.

 <p align="center"><img src="./images/memory.png" alt="Memory Layout" align="middle"></p>